JacoboLansac/audits/solo/soar-review.md

     }
 ```

 The root cause is that there is no mechanism to control how many tokens a user can purchase.
-These control should be based on the amount of tokens in balance (subtracting the ones that have been already purchased).
+These controls should be based on the amount of tokens in balance (subtracting the ones that have been already purchased).

 Note that the `Minter.recoverERC20()` is also affected by this issue, as the admins can withdraw already purchased SOAR tokens.